cmacrowther/songwriter/README.md

 Once deployed you can view the application.
 Login to the CMS using your OAuth credentials and start adding songs using Spotify links.

-By default, Songwriter.js will use the 30-second Spotify preview. ***Beta Feature:*** Alternatively, you can provide a link to an MP3 file if you would rather Songwriter.js be able to play entire songs.
+By default, Songwriter.js will use the 30-second Spotify preview. ***Beta Feature:*** Alternatively, you can provide a link to an MP3 file if you would rather SongwriterJS be able to play entire songs.

 # Contributing